bluesunb/flow-my-simulation/WINTER2020/Code/Ring_Network-TD3/README.md

 ## RL examples
 ### RLlib (for multiagent and single agent)

-for PPO(Proximal Policy Optimization) and DDPG(Deep Deterministic Policy Gradient) algorithm
+for PPO(Proximal Policy Optimization), DDPG(Deep Deterministic Policy Gradient) and TD3(Twin Delayed DDPG) Algorithm
 ```shell script
 python train_rllib.py EXP_CONFIG --algorithm TD3
 ```

 where `EXP_CONFIG` is the name of the experiment configuration file, as located in directory`exp_configs/rl/singleagent`.<br/>
-In '[DDPG or PPO]', You can choose 'DDPG' or 'PPO' Algorithm.(Default: PPO)
+In '[DDPG or PPO or TD3]', You can choose 'DDPG' or 'PPO' or 'TD3' Algorithm.
+(Default: PPO)

 ### Visualizing Training Results
 If you want to visualizing after training by rllib(ray),